yantra-core/YCraft.js/ReadMe.md

 ### With Positioning

 In this example we create the same contraption, however we apply spatial positioning so each part is laid out on the grid instead of being stacked on top of each other at starting position.
+Using this configuration, physical contact is *not* required between parts in order for `Signal` to transmit.

 ```js